jelilat/gofundme/Tutorial.md

 After a gofundme campaign is created, other cosmonauts can donate to it.

-The next message is the `donate-fund` message that requires these input parameters:
+The next message is the `donate-fund` message, which requires the following input parameters:

 * `id`: The id of the gofundme campaign
 * `donation`: The amount of funds an account is donating